How to grow your agency (by facing what is hidden)

 How to Grow Your Agency

 Having just started an agency for the second time, I can confirm—it’s no easier this time around.
 In fact, it feels harder because I’m doing it on my own (Well, and the economy sucks, but that’s another story).
 What has become painfully apparent is how much my success depends on my own ability to overcome my stubbornness and face my fears and do the things I least want to do.
-And this has me reflecting on how the very act of facing our fears is necessary for all growth, personal and professional.
-But, more often than not, we deceive ourselves about what our fears actually are.

 Always Sunny In Philadelphia Charlie Meme in front of board with red string